mmunar97/redscar_dataset_processing/README.md

 ## Notebooks and models for wound segmentation

-To perform the segmentation of the wound present in the image, three different neural network architectures have been trained (available in [this repository](https://github.com/mmunar97/cnn_architectures)), which in turn have been trained with different parameters (number of epochs, input dimension, etc.).
+To perform the segmentation of the wound present in the images of the Redscar Dataset, three different neural network architectures have been trained (available in [this repository](https://github.com/mmunar97/cnn_architectures)), which in turn have been trained with different parameters (number of epochs, input dimension, etc.).
 Specifically, the experiments are:

 * Segmentation using the U-Net architecture.
 The notebook is available at `notebooks/cnn_segmentation/Notebook_WoundSegmentation_UNet.ipynb`.
 All the models have 65 filters, an input size of $512\times 512\times 3$ and the epochs considered were 25, 55 and 100.
 The models can be found at the following directions:
   - UNet model for wound segmentation trained with 25 epochs.
 [Download here](https://sourceforge.net/projects/redscar-dataset-processing/files/keras_models/UNet/EXPERIMENT1-WOUND/unet1_epochs%3D25_lr%3D3e-4_res%3D0.h5/download).